What Makes A Hero

 And my patient, who donated a kidney to save his brother.
 A brother who unfortunately died anyway (this was back when most AIDS patients died no matter what we did—a fact my patient knew himself when he gave him his kidney).

-"That's how it goes sometimes," was all he said to me when I asked him about his brother's death during that first visit we had all those years ago.
+"That's how it goes sometimes," was all he said to me when I asked him about his brother's death during that first visit all those years ago.

-He'd come to see me, by the way, because his one remaining kidney had started to fail.
+He'd come to see me because his one remaining kidney had started to fail.
 I subsequently diagnosed him with sarcoidosis and was able to save it, only to flounder at sparing him from further complications of the disease later, complications that have since forced him to go on disability and significantly compromised the quality of his life.

 I'm sure he feels bitter about it on some days and rails against his fate on others.
 He never complains to me about it, though.